 I hope these destination tips help create magical fun for you and your family.
 Massachusetts has so much to offer travelers.
 Further east there is Old Sturbridge Village and Southbridge, MA.
-Going west, we delight in Mount Greylock, Bash Bish Falls, and even an Alpaca Farm!
+Going west towards the Berkshires, MA, we delight in Mount Greylock, Bash Bish Falls, and even an Alpaca Farm!

 I can’t believe, as a lifelong Bostonian, that I am only now discovering the “other side” of my state.
 What a place!

 - Two well-reviewed B&Bs in Amherst are the Amherst Inn and Lord Jeffrey Inn.

 - The Hadley Courtyard is great for families.